 which the investigator will not be required to accept a late submission.
 Prior to

-completion of the investigative report, the recipient the Investigator must send to
+completion of the investigative report, the Investigator must send to each party and

 Investigator has 10 additional business days to generate the final report or, alternatively, may provide the parties with written notice extending the investigation for days and explaining the reason for the extension.

 Any evidence subject to inspection and review will be available at any hearing, including for purposes of cross-examination.

 The parties and their advisors must sign an agreement not to disseminate any of the evidence subject to inspection and review or use such evidence for any purpose unrelated to the Title IX grievance process.
 See, 85 Fed.
 Reg.
 30026, 30435 (May 19, 2020).

 Inclusion of Evidence Not Directly Related to the Allegations